registerguard/blue_chip_tarbell/README.md

 Quick start
 -----------

-1. Upload .xls to Google Sheets to view, open with Google Sheets and move out Google Sheets copy up out of "originals" directory up to [Month] directory.
+1. Upload .xls to Google Sheets to view, open with Google Sheets and move the Google Sheets copy out of the "originals" directory up to [Month] directory.
 ~~1.
 Create `Category` column from subhead rows ("Commercial Improved", "Commerical Vacant", etc.)~~
 1. Concatenate Column A ("Category) and Column B ("Vacant / Improved") into a third column.
-Copy and Paste special => Paste values only Column C data into Column C. Delete Columns A & B.
+Copy and Paste special => Paste values only Column C data into Column C. Give Column C a column header of "Category".
+Delete Columns A & B.
 1. Organize (sort by Category, ascending; Sales Price/Dollar Value, descending; Sales Date/Permit Date, ascending).
 1. Download as .csv and copy to `_script` directory so as to clean locally with `clean_data_property_sales.py` script in same `_script` directory.
 In order to do that you'll first have to update the `LANE_COUNTY_SALES_DATA_CSV` file source file name in `secrets.json`.
-1. Upload `cleaned_property_sales.csv` to Google sheets to use as source for Tarbell app run locally.
+1. Upload `cleaned_property_sales.csv` to Google Sheets.
+Open with Google Sheets and use converted file as source for Tarbell app run locally.
 1. Publish Google Sheet to web, Share with `rgnews registerguard` Google account, update `SPREADSHEET_KEY` id in `secrets.json`.
 1. Change type of Price column to Format > Number > Plain text in Google Sheet that Tarbell is using. (<== Not sure that this step is necessary, especially if you Freeze the header row ... )
 1. Fire up the local Tarbell server (Don't forget to activate `workon` the right virtualenv for Tarbell to work.)